 Parenting and a beautiful garden can be a daunting task.
 Little things like including the children from the beginning greatly helps, as they will then respect the garden instead of uprooting your beautiful flowers year after year.

-- 1Take your children on a shopping trip to your local nursery.Allow them to pick out gloves, a shovel and garden shoes.
+- 1Allow them to pick out gloves, a shovel and garden shoes.
 Dollar stores generally have these items, including plastic clogs in children's sizes.
 Pick out annuals to plant for that season and allow them to plant them in a "child" area of your garden.
 Vegetables and wildflowers are generally hardy enough for children gardening.
-Choosing certain varieties of lettuce that "grow as you go" regenerate the entire season so that the children can watch the regrowth over and over.Advertisement
+Choosing certain varieties of lettuce that "grow as you go" regenerate the entire season so that the children can watch the regrowth over and over.Take your children on a shopping trip to your local nursery.Advertisement

 Keeping Both Children and Adult Safe While Yard Work is Being Done

 Every year, almost half a million people in the United States suffer from injuries brought about by "simple" yard work.
 Regardless whether it's done by a professional gardener or a lawn manicurist hired for the weekend, utmost care and precaution are necessary to ensure the safety of everyone in the vicinity, especially the children.

 Here are some safety measures you can take to avoid any unnecessary injuries:

 - 1Anything that's especially heavy, sharp or blunt, must be considered dangerous, even downright deadly.
 So keep everything out of reach of children, especially chainsaws, lawn mowers, or hedge clippers, and constantly remind them to stay away while you're working with these.Make sure everyone's at a proper distance when handling power tools.Advertisement